amharrison/jactr-tutorials/org.jactr.tutorial.unit2/README2.md

 The models of unit 1 are unique in that they are self-contained within the model itself.
 None of them interact with the environment or task.
-Every model from here on out will have three primary components: the model itself, the task, and the environment the task and model are situated within.
+Every model from here on out will have three primary components: the model itself, the task, and the environment the task and model are situated within. jACT-R focuses maintains a clean distinction between these elements.
 Here we will focus on the later two components.

 ## The Environment